kedacore/keda-external-scaler-azure-durable-functions/README.md

 ### Limitations

-#### Minimul Pod number is 1.
+#### Minimum Pod number is 1.
 Not zero.

 Currently, KEDA Durable Scaler can't make functions scale down to zero.
-Minimum pod number is one.
-Durable Scaler need to send data to control/worker queue.
-For achieve this behavior, we need to separate the HTTP and non-HTTP deployments.
+The minimum pod number is one.
+Durable Scaler needs to send data to the control/worker queue.
+To achieve this behavior, we need to separate the HTTP and non-HTTP deployments.
 However, the feature seems not working.
 We need to wait until this issue is fixed.

 * [Add configuration for enabling only HTTP or only non-HTTP functions #4412](https://github.com/Azure/azure-functions-host/issues/4412)
 * [Pods doesn't scale in to zero #17](https://github.com/kedacore/keda-scaler-durable-functions/issues/17)